pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

  - Lower risk - The more changes that are deployed at once, the higher the risk.
 Frequent deployments of less changes are less risky;

- - Reliable rollbacks - Robus automation means rollbacks are a reliable way to ensure stability for customers, and they don't hurt developers because they can roll forward with a fix, as soon as they have one;
+ - Reliable rollbacks - Robust automation means rollbacks are a reliable way to ensure stability for customers, and they don't hurt developers because they can roll forward with a fix, as soon as they have one;

  - Fearless deployments - Robust automation plus the ability to rollback quickly means deployments are commonplace, everyday events rather than big, scary events;